nodoubt0322/image-puzzle-vue/README.md

-## Image puzzle game built by vue
+Image puzzle game built by vue

 1. Select a image
 2. Key in sizes